 When you are looking to start up a website and put ads on your website, it is essential to understand some differences between the different ad terms.

 EPMV means your total Earning Per Thousand Visitors.
 The EPMV will take in many factors to determine your EPMV for your site.
-Google’s RPM is Page Revenue Per Thousand of Impressions and looks at page views but does not consider all the other factors that can affect your ad revenue.
+Google’s RPM is Page Revenue Per Thousand of Impressions which looks at page views but does not consider all the other factors that can affect your ad revenue.

 What Exactly Is EPMV?